Skillet Fruit Cobbler

 Do the peaches and berries go on top of the batter or mixed into it?

 On top.
-The recipe has you pour the batter (butter, sugar, flour, vanilla, salt, baking powder) into the greased cast iron skillet first, then layer the sliced peaches on the surface and add 1 1/2 cups (360 ml) of blackberries or blueberries over them.
+Pour the batter (butter, sugar, flour, vanilla, salt, baking powder) into the greased cast iron skillet first, then layer the sliced peaches on the surface and add 1 1/2 cups (360 ml) of blackberries or blueberries over them.
 As it bakes at 350°F for 55 minutes the batter rises up around the fruit.

 How do I know the cobbler is done?

 Bake for 55 minutes, or until the crust begins to brown and pull away from the sides of the skillet.
-The article says to serve it warm, ideally with vanilla ice cream.
+Serve it warm, ideally with vanilla ice cream.

 Can I use different fruit than peaches and blueberries?

-Yes — the recipe calls for 3 small peaches and 1 1/2 cups (360 ml) of blackberries or blueberries, and the article frames cobbler as a summer dessert where you pick whatever fruit is in season.
+Yes — I use 3 small peaches and 1 1/2 cups (360 ml) of blackberries or blueberries, but cobbler is a summer dessert where you pick whatever fruit is in season.
 Swap in any stone fruit or berry in similar quantities.

 View Comments (1) View Comments (1)